45 of the Hottest Things to Do This Summer

 Experience Camp North End in Summer

 Soak up the sun and summer vibes at Camp North End!
-Check out North End Farmers Market every Wednesday from 4-8 p.m., free outdoor movies starting in June, and live music and special activations every Friday night from 6-9 p.m.
-While you’re there, be sure to eat, drink and shop across Camp's more than 30 locally owned small businesses!
+Check out free outdoor movies starting in June, along with live music, local markets and special weekend events.
+While you’re there, be sure to eat, drink and shop across Camp's more than 40 locally owned small businesses!

 Make a Splash at Carolina Harbor Waterpark

-Carolina Harbor Waterpark officially opens for the 2025 season on Saturday, May 24.
-This waterpark boasts giant water slides like the Boogie Board Racer, along with wave pools, a children’s play area and a new adults-only area with a swim-up bar.
+Carolina Harbor Waterpark is officially open for the 2026 season.
+This waterpark boasts giant water slides like the Boogie Board Racer, along with wave pools, a children’s play area and adults-only area with a swim-up bar.

 Go for a Swim at Carrigan Farms